 We were very lucky to have the Cumberland Building Society come in for the day to paint our fences which were looking a little tired.
 The Cumberland have a day each year to help the local community and eight of their staff kindly gave up a day to participate.
 Thank you!

 Another special relationship is that between school and the local Co-op.
-Last year St. Michael's school received £2,353 as part of the Co-op's scheme whereby they sponsor local good causes.
+In 2021/22 St. Michael's school received £2,353 as part of the Co-op's scheme whereby they sponsor local good causes.
 Our Home School Association were instrumental in having school nominated and chosen to receive this generous donation which will be put to good use to fund a 'forest school' in the grounds.
 Here members of the HSA, pupils and teachers receive the cheque from Co-op staff.
 Many thanks to all involved.

 NISCU (Northern Inter-Schools Christian Union) also have strong links with our school.
 They regularly deliver Collective Worship, help with parts of the R.E. curriculum and provide transition support to Year 6 children moving on to their secondary schools.